-Lincoln started this war since his mother was killed by this supernatural force, and in order to avenge her blood, he was determined to dedicate his life to the war against these creatures and their masters, who also happen to be the ones controlling the black slaves at that time.
+Lincoln started this war when his mother was killed by this supernatural force, and to avenge her blood, he was determined to dedicate his life to the war against these creatures and their masters, who also happen to be the ones controlling the black slaves at that time.

 6. Edge of Tomorrow (2014)

 This film is based on a book by the award-winning author Hiroshi Sakurazaka.
-It is smart and unique with its repetitiveness – it is shot in a magnificent way, plus great visual effects and a wonderful cast.
+It is smart and unique with its repetitiveness – it is shot magnificently, plus great visual effects and a wonderful cast.

 7. Ghost In The Shell (2017)